-Aged 64.
+Aged 65.
 Appointed as a Non-executive Director of the Company since 2006 and an independent non-executive director of Jinhui Holdings since 1994.
 Mr. Tsui has extensive experience in investment and banking industries and held senior management positions at various international financial institutions.
 Mr. Tsui is an independent non-executive director of Melco International Development Limited listed in Hong Kong.
 Mr. Tsui graduated with a Bachelor's and a Master's Degree in Business Administration from the Chinese University of Hong Kong and with a Law Degree from the University of London.
 He holds a Doctoral Degree in Business Administration from The University of Newcastle, Australia.
-Mr. Tsui is a member of the Certified General Accountants Association of Canada and the Hong Kong Securities and Investment Institute.